Yola Airport

-Yola Airport is an airport serving Yola, the capital of the Adamawa State of Nigeria.
-It is 8 km northwest of Yola.
+Yola Airport (now Lamido Aliyu Mustapha Airport) is an airport located in Yola, the capital of the Adamawa State of Nigeria.

 The airport has night landing capabilities, but for most flights in non-international designated airports, the Federal Airports Authority of Nigeria restricts night operations except for passenger flights during the Hajj pilgrimage.

+On 2 August 2019, a staff member on the airport was suspended by the Federal Airports Authority of Nigeria for stealing someone's money with a bribe.

+On 22 July 2024, the runway was closed due to a Boeing 737 busting its tyres on the runway.

+Airlines and destinations

+In addition, Dornier Aviation Nigeria operates charter flights from the airport to various destinations in support of United Nations humanitarian initiatives.